Table of contents

 - Enter the roles the user must have in order to access the Gateway Config Roles, Status Page Roles, Home Page Roles, and Designer Roles.

-Each option can accept any number of roles as long as they are separated by commas.
-Also, if the option is blank, any user with any role can log in.
-The Global Resource Protection will shelter the Global Resources from edits by users with roles other than what is stated here.
+Note: Each option can accept any number of roles as long as they are separated by commas.
+If an option is left blank, any user with any role can log in (generally not recommended).

 Device connections have historically been made using native device communication protocols.
 Most PLC manufacturers created their own protocols for communication, and a variety are popular and in heavy use today.
-Recently, some devices have been released that have OPC UA embedded directly in the devices as well.
+Recently, some devices have been released that have OPC-UA and MQTT embedded directly in the devices as well.
 Each category is secured in a different way.

-Direct connections from Ignition to OPC UA devices are generally the most easily secured connections, although any connection can be secured, given the right configuration and network security.
+Direct connections from Ignition to OPC-UA and MQTT devices are generally the most easily-secured connections, although any connection can be secured, given the right configuration and network security.

 OPC UA Communication

-OPC UA provides built-in security whether at the server level or embedded on a device directly.
-First, all communication can be encrypted over TLS.
-Different devices/servers support different encryption levels, but when setting up endpoints be sure to choose the signed and encrypted option.
-This ensures all data sent over OPC UA will be encrypted.
+OPC-UA provides built-in security whether at the server level or embedded directly on a device.
+One of the ways that this can be done is to encrypt all communication.
+Different devices/servers support different encryption levels, but when setting up endpoints, be sure to choose the signed and encrypted option.
+This ensures all data sent over OPC-UA will be encrypted.

-Also, when configuring the Ignition OPC Server, on the settings page be sure to uncheck Allow Untrusted Certificates.
-This will require certificates to be added to the trusted list before they can communicate.
+Also, when configuring the Ignition OPC Server, trusting remote certificates is required for all secured inbound and outbound connections.
+Under OPC UA > Security trusted certificates can be imported and quarantined certificates can be marked as trusted.
 Some third-party OPC Servers may require additional steps such as manually adding the client certificate.

 Native Device Communication